AB-606

 Key Takeaways

-• Creates a new pathway for out-of-state school counselors and psychologists to obtain California credentials.
+• Establishes a new pathway for out-of-state school counselors and psychologists to obtain California credentials.

-• Requires the Commission to publish credential requirements checklist by August 2026.
+• Requires the Commission on Teacher Credentialing to publish requirements for out-of-state applicants by August 2026.

 Summary